Renda02/Renda02/README.md

 - <a href="https://github.com/Renda02/Tutorial-Create-simple-navigation-with-HTML-and-CSS">Tutorial : Create-Basic-Navigation-with-HTML-and-CSS</a>.
 - <a href="https://github.com/Renda02/Tutorial-API-Testing-with-Postman">Tutorial : API Testing with Postman</a>.
 - <a href="https://github.com/Renda02/Web-Perfomance-Core-Web-Vitals">Web Performance: Core Web Vitals </a>.
-- <a href="https://github.com/Renda02/Newsletter-Improvement-">Microcopy :Newsletter improment </a>.
+- <a href="https://github.com/Renda02/Newsletter-Improvement-">Microcopy :Newsletter improvement </a>.

 <!--
 **Renda02/Renda02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.